fiinix/fiinix.github.io/_posts/2016/april/2016-04-14-the-pursuit-of-employment.md

 Vanessa&nbsp;Osborne (<a href="https://www.twitter.com/osborne_vanessa">@osborne_vanessa</a>) and
 Waldorf&nbsp;Sixpence (<a href="https://www.twitter.com/WaldorfSixpence">@WaldorfSixpence</a>).

-And one person whose account is protected and out of respect for that I won't publish their name here but, "Thank you too."
+And to the one person whose account is protected and out of respect for that I won't publish their name here but, "Thank you too."

 Some of you, such as Paul Davis and Stuart Robson, even retweeted me more than once.
 I guess I owe you two hugs---though you can redeem it for one long and awkward hug instead.

 I really meant it when I said I would trade hugs for retweets.
 I owe all of you a hug---except Jo, my former colleague, who opted out---and whenever you see me, at a conference or elsewhere, feel free to redeem my sign of appreciation.

-And whilst words can't begin to describe how grateful I am, here's 1500+ words were I try.
+And whilst words can't begin to describe how grateful I am, here's 1500+ words were I tried.

 Thank you.